-In thousands of euros December 2017 December 2016 Life SCR 1,526,250 1,392,696
+In thousands of euros December 2019 December 2018 Life SCR 2,035,369 1,792,078

 VidaCaixa applies several techniques to manage these risks, such as, among other, establishing underwriting controls, portfolio withholding systems and the analysis of the adequacy of the technical margin.
-Likewise, the continuous underwriting risk management by using the partial internal model of longevity and mortality allows us to reduce the risks undertaken.
+Likewise, the continuous monitoring of mortality risks by using the partial internal model of longevity and mortality allows us to manage them.

-VidaCaixa use the reinsurance to mitigate the underwriting risk, thus reducing their exposure to possible liquidity problems or losses arising from accidents and providing stability to its portfolios.
+VidaCaixa uses the reinsurance to mitigate the underwriting risk, thus reducing their exposure to possible liquidity problems or losses arising from accidents and providing stability to its portfolios.